Skip to content

 Name Type Description

-kind string PubSub delivery channel type.
+kind string Event delivery channel type (pubsub refers to the publish-subscribe messaging pattern used internally).
 Either websocket#pubsub (WebSocket) or user#pubsub (HTTPS/SNS callbacks)

-action string (only used in WebSocket payloads) Must be pubsub when used.
+action string (only include this field for WebSocket payloads) Must be pubsub when used ("pubsub" is used for internal routing).

-pubsub bool Enables pubsub for the account.
+pubsub bool Enables events for the account.
 Also notifies when new devices are added.
 Must be set to true to receive device specific updates.

-services bool (optional) Enables receiving devices and services events to be sent for all devices of a SmartHQ user.
+services bool (optional) Enables receiving device and service events to be sent for all devices of a SmartHQ user.
 (Defaults to false if not specified.)

 presence bool (optional) Enables online/offline status events for all devices of a SmartHQ user.
 (Defaults to false if not specified.)